Onoto pens: Post war period and demise

 However, production of most of these models had ceased by February 1955 when the Onoto K series was launched.
 Available in four models (with matching Onoto pencils) and in four plain colours, the K series had twist-action fillers, hooded nibs, ink-visibility, and the option of heavy rolled gold cap.
 The adverts promoted "a pen for writing faster, more smoothly for longer".
 These were the last Onoto pens to be made at Strathendry.

-De la Rue ceased making Onoto Pens at Strathendry on 28 February 1958.
+Thomas De La Rue ceased making Onoto Pens at Strathendry on 28 February 1958.
+In the same year Thomas De La Rue changes its name to De La Rue Company Limited.

 Brand relaunch

 Since the closure of the original De la Rue factory, there has been a loyal following for Onoto pens among collectors and connoisseurs of fine writing instruments.
 Many original Onoto pens have resold for many times their original price.
-In May 2005 a new company named "The Onoto Pen Company Limited" launched itself on the London Stock Exchange.
-Based in Norwich, it has restarted the brand making the first new Onoto pens for 46 years.
+In May 2005 a new company named "The Onoto Pen Company Limited" launched itself at an event held at the London Stock Exchange and attended by the late Sir Brandon Gough, then Chairman of De La Rue plc.
+Based in Norwich, it restarted the brand making the first new Onoto pens for 46 years.

-The first luxury pen that was unveiled was the Onoto Centenary, which was made in hallmarked sterling silver and 10 in 18ct gold.
-The fountain pen, which limited to only 500 made, celebrated the 100th anniversary of the founding of the original Onoto brand by De La Rue and Co Ltd.
+The first luxury pen that was unveiled was the Onoto Centenary, weighing 90gms they were made in hallmarked sterling silver with a gilded pocket clip and fitted with an 18crt nib.
+The fountain pen, with a limited edition of only 500, each individually numbered, celebrated the 100th anniversary of the founding of the original Onoto brand by Thomas De La Rue & Company, Limited.
+The Centenary was made by Jack Perry, Master Goldsmith, who in his late teens was apprenticed to the French luxury jewellery firm Cartier, at his workshop in Petworth, West Sussex.

-Since the Onoto Centenary in 2005, The Onoto Pen Company Limited has release these pens:
+Since the Onoto Centenary in 2005, The Onoto Pen Company Limited has released these pens: